Van Helsing (video game): Plot

 Pursuing Van Helsing and Anna en route to Igor to acquire the Key to Castle Dracula on separate carriages, are the remaining two Brides who seek revenge.
-After attacking Helsing's carriage he abandons it off a cliff and the Brides follow it down a cliff to reveal it was only disguising a improvised vampire killing bomb, not the monster they were looking to acquire for their master Dracula.
-The bomb ends up killing Marishka, a second Bride of Dracula.
+After attacking Helsing's carriage he abandons it off a cliff and the Brides follow it down a cliff to reveal it was only disguising an improvised vampire killing bomb, not the monster they were looking to acquire for their master Dracula.
+The bomb ends up killing Verona, a second Bride of Dracula.
 Prior to ditching his carriage Helsing jumped to Anna's, but a fallen tree in the path forced them to abandon that carriage as well, Anna was grabbed by the remaining Bride, while Velkan has come back for Helsing.
 After defeating Velkan's werewolf form yet again he informs Helsing of the location of Igor.
 After sharing the information, Velkan makes one last attack on Helsing, biting him, giving him lycanthropy, then dying.

 After pursuing Igor though the forest for the portal key to Castle Dracula and finally encountering him, Van Helsing is approached again by the ghost of Velarious, who addresses him as Gabriel without him having memory.